-If you’re a grandparent with questions about your rights, call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation with me.
-At the consultation: (a) you will explain your situation regarding your son or daughter and your grandchildren, (b) I will explain what can be done under Florida family law and, if applicable, outline a plan of legal action.
-The I will quote you a fixed retainer fee (not an unpredictable hourly rate).
+If you are a grandparent with questions about custody or adoption of your children, call AAA Family Law at (407) 260-6001 and schedule an initial consultation with me.
+At the consultation: (1) you will explain your situation regarding your son or daughter and your grandchildren, (2) I will show you what can be done under Florida family law and, if applicable (3) outline a plan of legal action.
+Then I will quote you a fixed retainer fee (not an hourly rate whose total is unpredictable).

-Our attorney retainer fees for cases of custody actions by extended family members range between $1,750 and $2,500 depending on their level of complexity.
+Our attorney retainer fees for cases of custody actions by extended family members range between $2,100 and $3,000 depending on their level of complexity.
 Our attorney retainer fees for an uncontested adoption range from $1,200 to $1,500, depending on its level of complexity.
 See Family Lawyer Retainer Fees for more information on the pricing of our services.

-AAA Family Law can represent you from the first hearing the trial and, if needed any appeals to the Florida District Courts of Appeal.
+AAA Family Law can represent you from your first hearing, mediation or trial to any appeals to the Florida District Courts of Appeals.

 Please read the Articles section for more information on Family Law topics.